Peter Gavin Hall: Education

-Hall attended Sydney Technical High School in Bexley, NSW during the years 1964-1969.
+Hall attended Sydney Technical High School in Bexley, NSW during the years 1964–1969.
 He placed consistently high in examination results and in his final year, was among the top achievers in his form, and the winner of Old Boys' Union Mathematics prize.

 Hall earned his Doctor of Philosophy degree at the University of Oxford in 1976 for research supervised by John Kingman.

 Career and research

 Hall was an author in probability and statistics.
-MathSciNet lists him with 606 publications as of January 2016.
-Google Scholar lists his h-index as 113.
+MathSciNet lists 606 publications as of January 2016.
 He made contributions to nonparametric statistics, in particular for curve estimation and resampling: the bootstrap method, smoothing, density estimation, and bandwidth selection.
 He worked on numerous applications across fields of economics, engineering, physical science and biological science.
 Hall also made contributions to surface roughness measurement using fractals.
 In probability theory he made many contributions to limit theory, spatial processes and stochastic geometry.
 His paper "Theoretical comparison of bootstrap confidence intervals" (Annals of Statistics, 1988) has been reprinted in the Breakthroughs in Statistics collection.

 He was an Australian Research Council (ARC) Laureate Fellow at the School of Mathematics and Statistics, University of Melbourne, and also had a joint appointment at University of California Davis.
 He previously held a professorship at the Centre for Mathematics and its Applications at the Australian National University.

-He was an ISI Highly Cited Researcher.

-He is one of only three researchers based outside of North America to win the prestigious COPSS presidents' Award.